CJFariss/Programming-and-Simulation-Methods-for-Computational-Social-Science/README.md

 - [R_Challenge_text_letters_and_logic.R](https://github.com/CJFariss/R-Program-Challenges/blob/main/R-Program-Challenges/R_Challenge_text_letters_and_logic.R)

 #### Suggested Readings:
+1. Fariss, Christopher J. and James Lo.
+2020.
+“Innovations in Concepts and Measurement for the Study of Peace and Conflict” *Journal of Peace Research* 57(6):669-678. https://doi.org/10.1177/0022343320965670
-1. Matlofff 2011 (Ch.10: *Input/Output*, Ch.11: *String Manipulation*).
+2. Matlofff 2011 (Ch.10: *Input/Output*, Ch.11: *String Manipulation*).

 #### Additional Suggested Readings:
-2. Grimmer, Justin and Brandon M. Stewart.
+3. Grimmer, Justin and Brandon M. Stewart.
 2013.
 “Text as Data: The Promise and Pitfalls of Auto- matic Content Analysis Methods for Political Texts.” *Political Analysis* 21(3):267-297. https://doi.org/10.1093/pan/mps028
-3. Roberts, Margaret E, Brandon Stewart, and Dustin Tingley.
+4. Roberts, Margaret E, Brandon Stewart, and Dustin Tingley.
 “Navigating the Local Modes of Big Data: The Case of Topic Models.”
 In *Data Analytics in Social Science, Government, and Industry*, New York: Cambridge University Press.

 <br/>